lara-martin/Principles-of-AI/homeworks/logic/logical-agent.md

 9. [5 points] How does a logical agent like this compare to a search agent?
 10. [5 points] Could you integrate a search algorithm into this agent?
 If so, how?
 If not, why not?

-### Part 3: Feedback
+### Part 3: Feedback (Answer in natural language)
 11. [1 point] Approximately how long did you spend on this assignment?
 12. [1 point] Which aspects of this assignment did you find most challenging?
 Were there any significant stumbling blocks?
 13. [1 point] Which aspects of this assignment did you like?
 Is there anything you would have changed?

 <h3> What to Submit </h3>
-   Upload your ipynb file <b> named with the first letter of your first name, your last name, and homework number</b> (example: lmartin_hw1.ipynb) and submit it on Blackboard before the due date.
-If you are submitting as a pair, please label the file with both of your last names and the homework number (example: martin_ayanzadeh_hw1.ipynb).
+   Create a zip with your ipynb file and a pdf with the answers to Questions 3-13 <b> named with the first letter of your first name, your last name, and homework number</b> (example: lmartin_hw1.zip) and submit it on Blackboard before the due date.
+If you are submitting as a pair, please label the file with both of your last names and the homework number (example: martin_ayanzadeh_hw1.zip).
     <br>
     <a href="{{page.submission_link}}">Submission link</a>